franciscozorrilla/metaGEM/README.md

 ### 3. Bin refinement

+Edit the input of `rule all` to expand the output of `rule binRefine`, edit `cluster_config.json` if necessary, and run snakemake.

 ### 4. Bin reassembly

+Edit the input of `rule all` to expand the output of `rule binReassemble`, edit `cluster_config.json` if necessary, and run snakemake.

 ### 5. MAG classification

+Edit the input of `rule all` to expand the output of `rule classifyGenomes`, edit `cluster_config.json` if necessary, and run snakemake.

 ### 6. MAG abundance

+Edit the input of `rule all` to expand the output of `rule abundance`, edit `cluster_config.json` if necessary, and run snakemake.

 ### 7. GEM reconstruction